Setup file storage in your company's SharePoint tenet

 Deploy the OneTeam Word Add-in

-Note: The steps in this section are only needed if you are using a GCC High Office 365 tenant.
-If you are using a Commercial Office 365 tenant, continue to the next section.
+Note: The steps in this section are only needed if you are using a Government (GCC High) Microsoft 365 tenant.
+If you are using a Commercial Microsoft 365 tenant, continue to the next section.

-- Return to the Office Admin Center from step 3 of the first section.
+- Return to the Microsoft 365 Admin Center from step 3 of the first section.

 - Click the 'Deploy Add-in' button.